 St John Yacht Charters

-St. John is part of the US Virgin Islands and a popular destination for yacht charters.
-Charter guests enjoy visiting St. John for its natural wonders, including 35+ beaches and a national park.
+St. John is part of the US Virgin Islands and a popular destination for luxury yacht charters.
+St John yacht charter guests enjoy visiting St. John for its natural wonders, including 35+ beaches and a national park.

-St John Yacht Charters – Things to See and Do
+St John Yacht Charters – Things to See & Do

 Cruz Bay is the main town on St. John and your gateway to all that the island has to offer.
 Located on St. John’s west coast, Cruz Bay offers fine dining, culture, and attractions.
 Enjoy the unique shops at Mongoose Junction, perfect for purchasing island specialties, enjoying a cocktail at one of its bars, or stroll through its galleries.
 Explore the island’s art and history at the Elaine Ione Sprauve Library and Museum.
 Cruz Bay is also home to the Virgin Islands National Park Visitor Center.

 Virgin Islands National Park